Asking for help¶

 Do not ask permission to ask a question, but directly start the conversation having the all necessary input.
 Follow the example below:

 Be specific - tell us why you are trying to accomplish something and then tell us what the problem is.
-Here are some guidelines how to form a good question for Internet discussion.
+Here are some guidelines on how to form a good question for Internet discussion.

 Do not copy-paste text to chat.
 This disrupts other people chatting about other topics.
 Instead please paste the full traceback error log to pastie.org and then paste the link to your error log or code (from your browser’s address bar) to the chat.